potatolain/nesnet/README.md

 ## How Do I use the library?

 Coming soon... the short version is, see the "What does Code look like" section above.
+Also be sure to flash the photon with the custom nesnet firmware.
+Link coming soon!

 ## How can I build the photon firmware?